kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 - javascript
 ---

-# About Modularity
+# On Marionette.Module

-## Modularize App By Using Sub-Module
+## Dividing app into sub-modules
 You can create sub-modules as many as you want inside one Marionette app.
 I higly enoucurage to take the advantage of sub-modules.

+You can also say that sub-module is sub-application.
+The easiest way to imagine is Gmail.
+Gmail has many features: email, chat, contacts list, etc. You can construct each component as sub-modules in Marionette.

-This is the how to define your sub-modules.
+Let's look at how we define sub-modules.

 ```js
 var MyApp = new Backbone.Marionette.Application();